 Today, curry is loved and appreciated around the world, with many countries having their own version of how to cook this dish.
 Singaporeans, for example, mix curry in their noodles, while the Dutch add it to their ketchup to dip their fries in.2 In the U.S., chicken is a popular ingredient used when cooking curry, as shown in this recipe by Mercola.com employee, Rachel Saenz.

 It doesn’t make sense at first to cook spicy food especially in the summer heat.
 But did you know that it actually may help cool you on a hot day?
 An article from the Special Broadcasting Service (SBS) of Australia reports that eating hot food may lower body temperatures by releasing the heat inside your body.3 With that in mind, curry is perhaps one of the tastiest ways to keep yourself cool during this warm season.

 Spicy Chicken and Cauliflower Curry

-Cook time: 1 hour and 10 minutes Prep time: 7 minutes
+Prep Time: 7 minutes Cook Time: 1 hour and 10 minutes

 - 4 pieces organic free-range chicken of your choice (breast, thighs or drumsticks)